-At any time during the option funding phase of the agreement, South32 may elect to subscribe for a 50% interest in a newly formed LLC which will take transfer of, and hold, Trilogy Metals US' Alaskan Assets.
-As part of the Subscription Price, South32 will match any spending expended by us at the Arctic Project or on regional exploration over 3 years (2017, 2018 and 2019), to a cumulative maximum of \$16 million.
-Depending on when the option is exercised, certain amounts of the Initial Funding will be deducted from the Subscription Price.
+South32 has now elected to subscribe for a 50% interest in a newly formed LLC which will take transfer of, and hold, Trilogy Metals US' Alaskan assets.
+As part of the Subscription Price, South32 will contribute the subscription price of \$145 million.

-Trilogy estimates that the Subscription Price will fund the UKMP through feasibility and the permitting of the first mine to be developed in the Ambler mining district.
-Once the full amount of the subscription payment of approximately \$150 million is expended, the parties will contribute funding pro rata, as contemplated by the operating agreement which will govern the LLC (the "LLC Agreement").
-The LLC Agreement anticipates a General Manager, Chief Financial Officer and Chief Operating and Technical Officer to be appointed by the LLC's Board, which will have equal representation from Trilogy and South32.
+Trilogy currently estimates that the Subscription Price would fund the UKMP through feasibility and the permitting of the first mine to be developed in the Ambler mining district.
+Once the full amount of the Subscription Price payment of \$145 million is expended, the parties will contribute funding pro rata, as contemplated by the operating agreement which will govern the LLC (the "LLC Agreement").
+The LLC Agreement anticipates a President, Vice President Finance and Vice President Operations to be appointed by the LLC's Board, which will have equal representation from Trilogy and South32.

-As the initial option payments are credited against the future subscription price upon exercise, we have accounted for the payment received as deferred consideration.
-At such time as the option is exercised, the initial payments received to that date will be recognized as part of the consideration received for our contribution of the Alaska assets, including the UKMP, into the joint venture.
-If South 32 withdraws from the Option Agreement, the consideration will be recognized in the statement of loss at that time.
+As the initial option payments were credited against the future subscription price upon exercise, we have accounted for the payment received as deferred consideration.
+In the first quarter of fiscal 2020, when the option was exercised, the initial payments received to that date will be recognized as part of the consideration received for our contribution of the Alaska assets, including the UKMP, into the LLC.